omgnetwork/elixir-omg/docs/dex_design.md

 ![ODEX Overview](assets/dex_design/01_ODEX%20Features.png)

-## Constrained Custody
+## Restricted Custody

 OmiseGO proposes a solution whereby user funds are secured by the child chain consensus mechanism.
 The exchange of value occurs in a secure manner, which vastly reduces the risk exposure for both a venue *and* for the user.

 We can provide this custodial safety using a model which utilizes the safety of the child chain consensus mechanism.

-Constrained Custody allows custody transfer to an off-chain venue to facilitate matching but only allows the venue to perform the required, fundamental actions, such as partial matching, canceling and initiation of settlement.
+Restricted Custody allows custody transfer to an off-chain venue to facilitate matching but only allows the venue to perform the required, fundamental actions, such as partial matching, canceling and initiation of settlement.

 The constraints that are placed upon funds in custody of a venue are:
 * The venue can neither deposit nor exit from the child chain